mstolin/145867_Autonomous-Software-Agents/better-sleep/README.md

 ## `src/scenario/world/rooms`

 All rooms of the environment.
-Each room is defined by the following files:
+Each room is defined by its on `.js` file.

-* `Lights.js` - Defines all lights that are located in the room.
-* `Room.js` - The overall definition of the room, including lights and shutters.
-* `Shutters.js` - The collection of all shutters of the room.
+By default, each room has one main light and 2 shutters.
+Additionaly the paths to other rooms are defined.

 The following rooms are available: